ocaml/ocaml.org/CONTRIBUTING.md

 - The solution you implemented, which should describe the role OCaml played in solving the challenge.
 - A post-mortem describing the results you had after implementing the solution.

-You can read [Ahref's success story](https://v3.ocaml.org/success-stories/peta-byte-scale-web-crawler) for an examplary succes story.
+You can read [Ahref's success story](https://v3.ocaml.org/success-stories/peta-byte-scale-web-crawler) for an examplary success story.

 ### <a name="content-user"></a> Add an academic or industrial user